Memphis Veterans’ Disability Lawyer

 The amount of monthly payments will vary depending on the severity of the condition from which they suffer.
 In addition to the standard benefits, there could be special compensation added for specific catastrophic injuries like paralysis.

 The VA also offers a pension for non-service-connected war-time veterans.
-VA Pension is for certain disabled veterans whose conditions are not service-related, but who are in financial need or over 65 and served during the war.
+VA Pension is for certain disabled veterans whose conditions are not service-related but who are in financial need or over 65 and served during the war.

-There could be benefits not only for a disabled veteran but also for their dependents as well.
+There could be benefits not only for the disabled veteran but also for their dependents as well.
 Dependency benefits are primarily available for surviving children and spouses of a service member who passes away while on active duty or due to a service-related illness or injury.
 If someone is denied compensation, they could receive dependency benefits if they appeal the denial of Dependency and Indemnity Compensation (DIC) benefits.

 The type of discharge a person receives will determine if VA benefits are a possibility.
 Any person who was discharged under dishonorable conditions from the military will not qualify for VA benefits.
-Barring an application for a discharge upgrade, these benefits will not be an option.
+Without an application for a discharge upgrade, these benefits will not be an option.